perspectivesonatheme/patterns/Core/Outsourcing.md

 - outsourcing parts of thought and communication to specialized languages (e.g. math)
 - beliefs: outsourcing beliefs to other people or organizations
 - mental abilities
-	- outsourcing memory to notes, books, Google
+	- outsourcing memory to notes, books, search engines
 	- calculators, computers in general
 - skills
-	- Basic skills like arithmetic don't need to be known to a high level of proficiency (e.g. doing complex mental math) because arithmetic can be outsourced to computers.
+	- basic skills like arithmetic don't need to be known to a high level of proficiency (e.g. doing complex mental math) because arithmetic can be outsourced to computers
-	- Similarly, a programmer's need for proficiency in writing assembly code decreases as compilers' abilities in translating high-level languages to assembly increases.
+	- similarly, a programmer's need for proficiency in writing assembly code decreases as compilers' abilities in translating high-level languages to assembly increases
-	- The mean of this distribution moves toward more and more advanced (and hence specialized) skills/knowledge as more and more skills/knowledge become commoditized.
+	- the mean of this distribution moves toward advanced (and hence specialized) skills/knowledge as skills/knowledge become commoditized
 - consultants, contractors and subcontractors
+- remote vs in-office workers
 - in contrast to homemade
 - microservices
 - outsourcing code to a function (or library)
-	- and the opposite is inlining, necessary because of the costs of the function interface
+	- and the opposite is inlining, effective because of the costs of the function interface
 - outsourcing to team members (delegation)
 - the unix philosophy
+- representative vs direct government
+- outsourcing to specialized (as opposed to general-purpose) hardware: floating point processing, GPUs

+Interface costs:
+- product packaging
+- cabling

 [interfaces](Interfaces.md): e.g. between producers and suppliers (e.g. specifications)
 [diversity](Diversity.md)